 - Don’t sell yourself short.
 If I told myself I couldn’t do it, you wouldn’t be reading this article.
 Compare any other skill you’ve acquired in your life with cabin building.
 Cabin building is the same, pursue it, and the learning will follow.

 - Do you.
 Dream up what you want to build.
-Practical building techniques may limit you in certain areas of your idealistic cabin, but set a foundation for the impossible.
+Practical building techniques may limit you in certain areas of your idealistic cabin design, but set a foundation for the impossible.
 The sky is the limit!

 - Do your homework.
-Study up on some framing techniques, understand your county or city laws and permit requirements.
+Study up on some framing techniques, cabin design, the pros and cons of a log cabin kit, and understand your county or city laws and permit requirements.

-- Do make it a priority.
-If you want a cabin badly enough, the costs can easily be affordable if you prioritize it instead of new phones, TV’s, cable bills, vacations etc.
+- Do make your diy project a priority.
+If you want a little log home badly enough, the costs of materials or even a cabin kit can easily be affordable if you prioritize it instead of new phones, TV’s, cable bills, vacations etc.

 - Do look for land.
 Land prices consistently increase and even if you aren’t ready to buy some property, begin to get excited about looking because the knowledge of land pricing will give you the upper hand when you’re ready.